How can schools embrace precision teaching to bring fluency to their classrooms?

 The most effective applications of precision teaching are used to reinforce the acquisition of basic academic skills in students.
 According to several exploratory case studies, applications of precision teaching can stimulate students engagement and motivation in learning.
 A major advantage of using this method of training is that it’s a flexible teaching method, that enables teachers to easily modify their instructional strategies through availing additional training opportunities or attending the occasional follow-up training sessions to target particular areas that students need the maximum support with.

 The main effectiveness of precision teaching lies in its flexibility, which helps teachers build the confidence of children very easily.
 Numerous studies proposed that the practical applications of precision teaching, such as using the vocabulary the children are already comfortable with may help improve students' observable behaviors and increase their interest in the process.
-According to the comprehensive training package of precision teaching, revisiting the commonly used words is a good way to keep students motivated to learn.
+According to a comprehensive training package of precision teaching, revisiting the commonly used words is a good way to keep students motivated to learn.